SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 #.
 Set up the necessary drives and users as per the installation process.

    Using Debugging Tools is recommended for future problem-solving if necessary.

-   ..
-	 **Comment: In Step 4, why don't we document the entire procedure?
-I.e., why do we stop here and say "Continue the installation" and "Set up the necessary drives..."?**

 Selecting the **Development Tools** group installs the following tools: